2019 R1 Release

 API (Application Programming Interface)

 The new release features a chargeable bolt-on enabling data to be imported from third-party software.
 Information such as WIP, Clock in-out, and Stock Transactions can all be accepted by JAVELIN, populating SQL tables.
 One of the key areas we’re anticipating is linking to software controlling hand scanners and key fobs for clocking in and out of buildings.
-The workforce then simply log on to specific jobs and operations with JAVELIN’s Shop Floor Data Capture, and management use the employee utilisation analysis reports for an update.
+The workforce then simply log on to specific jobs and operations with JAVELIN’s Shop Floor Data Capture, and management use the employee utilization analysis reports for an update.

-In response to a number of users’ enquiries about storing their data on Cloud-based applications, 2019 R1 has been successfully tested with Azure Cloud Services.
+In response to a number of users’ inquiries about storing their data on Cloud-based applications, 2019 R1 has been successfully tested with Azure Cloud Services.
 The JAVELIN team is looking to work in partnership with individual customers to develop it.

 Within Work In Progress, creating new Works Orders from existing ones will be particularly valuable to companies manufacturing tailored products which later need to be replicated.
 It saves time, because you don’t need to manually retype specific Works Order details.
 In addition, a new screen allows users to open or close existing operations easily without having to ‘Record’ or ‘Cancel’ WIP.